 - A “chest-pump” exercise to complete the workout routine

-Before starting your main working sets, begin with some warm-up exercises; get the blood flowing in the chest muscles, and activate your muscle fibers so they will be ready to do the serious work later on.
+Before the ‘main event’, begin with some warm-up exercises.
+You need to get the blood flowing in the chest muscles, and activating your muscle fibers so they will be ready to do the serious work later on.

 Remember, don’t spend too much time on this part of your chest work-out.